D.C. Doesn’t Work For You.

 Talking heads on T.V., actors in Congress, and lobbyists on K Street, worship the same things—money, power, prestige.
 Elites enrich themselves and crush competition.
 Politicians put party before country.
 And the media produces spectacle instead of substance.

 Meanwhile, citizens in “flyover states” suffer.
 Nobody seems to notice—let alone care.
-And no matter the party in power, change never comes.
+And no matter the party in power, change rarely comes.